jorge07/billing-api/doc/monitoring.md

 ## Prometheus Rules

 Having the raw metrics can be slow and expensive in terms of memory consumption.
 For this reason is recommended to generate Prometheus Rules to pre-calculate this information.
-By doing this you can also increase the speed of the dashboard and if decide to go to a long term storage save tons of space.
+By doing that you can also increase the speed of the dashboard and if decide to go to a long term storage save tons of space.

-Another reason are the queries with regex that are way more expensive than without it.
-For long dataset this query can end having prometheus running out of memory:
+Other reasons are the queries with regex that are way more expensive.
+In a long dataset this query can end having prometheus running out of memory, to give you some context (I've +350 traefik backends [services in traefik ^v2]):
 ```
 sum(rate(http_request_duration_seconds_count{job="api-billing", status_code=~"5.."}[1m]))
 / sum(rate(http_request_duration_seconds_count{job="api-billing"}[1m]))
 ```

-To prevent this this we generate a `PrometheusRule` object, a CRD object from the Prometheus Operator that generate this rules in prometheus instances.
+To prevent this we generate a `PrometheusRule` object, a CRD object from the Prometheus Operator that generate this rules in prometheus instances.
 Here an example with an increase in complexity:

 ```yaml
 apiVersion: monitoring.coreos.com/v1